Recently, I’ve spiced up literature lessons with infographics.

 Turning students loose and asking them to build an infographic was my first mistake, and I’m pretty sure I didn’t meet my standards.

 Create a slight structure.
 For instance, when I wanted students to break down a character, I didn’t simply ask them to break down the character because that is too general of directions.
 Instead, I labeled a few sections for a character; I put “indirect characterization” twice and direct characterization once.
 We discuss why: readers most often learn about characters indirectly.
-I left other portions of the infographic blank for students to choose. . .

 Allow the portions to be personalized.

-I want students to own the infographic and make it represent and explore the character, theme, or setting we are studying.
-I leave enough portions blank or allow the pieces to be moved so students can decide what best explains their interpretation.
+I want English students to own the infographic and make it represent and explore the character, theme, or setting we are studying.
+Therefore, I leave enough portions blank or allow the pieces to be moved so students can decide what best explains their interpretation.

 Encourage the process.